Hello, Flash Friday!

 Today’s prompt is by Mandy Wallace: It’s not really a fly.
 If you swat it, they’ll just fine you and send 2 more.

 It was hot.
-The kind of hot that baked your skin and left you hot and sticky and crabby.
+The kind of hot that baked your skin and left you sticky and crabby.
 Jumla sat in his designated seat behind the bar and waited for customers that never appeared.
 Flies buzzed around the bottles behind him, but he knew better than to swat at them.

 It seemed he had sat in this cabana for years, decades even.
 Maybe he had.
 There was no way to tell time here, and he was doomed to serve out his sentence for at least five hundred more years.
 His future extended before him in an endless hot day that never brought the relief of a fresh rainstorm.